stevenpack/learnnet/README.md

 For my own learning purposes, but could be fun to stand it up somewhere publicly and make it a blockchain learning experiment for others... more to come.

+Shows example of
+- Simple web server for API (Rocket)
+- Client HTTP using reqwest crate
+-

 ###Dependenies
 - [Rust nightly](https://rustup.rs/)
 - [optional] [Just](https://crates.io/crates/just) (rust make-like command runner)